 GPT-4 (OpenAI)

-GPT-4 uses tiktoken (cl100k_base).
-Common English words are usually single tokens, but unusual capitalization, special characters, and non-standard formatting can fragment into multiple tokens unexpectedly.
-GPT-4 also tokenizes whitespace — extra blank lines between prompt sections cost real tokens.
-Keep formatting tight.
+GPT-4 uses the cl100k_base tokenizer.
+Standard English words typically tokenize cleanly, but unusual capitalization, special characters, and inconsistent formatting can fragment unexpectedly into multiple tokens.
+GPT-4 also counts whitespace — empty lines between prompt sections cost real tokens.
+Keep formatting tight and avoid decorative spacing.

 Gemini (Google)